 Special attention is given on FAO, FPIC Manual for Project Practitioners 2016, focused on an Indigenous Peoples' right and a good practice for local communities.
 Free, Prior and Informed Consent (FPIC) process is required for the implementation of any activities highlighted in the CERP.
-For this, implementing agency (CBOs) and project manager must follow 6 steps in different actions during CERP implementation in the river system:
+For this,

-- Step 1: Identification of Indigenous Peoples' concerns and their representatives - Step 2: Document geographic and demographic information through participatory mapping - Step 3: Design a participatory communication plan and carry out iterative discussions through which project information will be discussed in a transparent way - Step 4: Reach consent, document Indigenous Peoples' needs that are to be included into the project and agree on feedback and complains mechanism - Step 5: Conduct participatory monitoring and evaluation of the agreement - Step 6: Document lessons learned and disclose information about project achievements.
+- Step I: Identification of Indigenous Peoples' concerns and their representatives - Step 2: Document geographic and demographic information through participatory mapping - Step 3: Design a participatory communication plan and carry out iterative discussions through which project information will be discussed in a transparent way - Step 4: Reach consent, document Indigenous Peoples' needs that are to be included into the project and agree on feedback and complains mechanism - Step 5: Conduct participatory monitoring and evaluation of the agreement - Step 6: Document lessons learned and disclose information about project achievements.